The Benefits of Rubber Mulch

 You might think that putting fresh tires on your car or truck means the old set will end up in the dump.
-Thanks to some creative thinking on the part of entrepreneurs around the world, worn down tire tread isn’t the end of a tire’s life cycle.
+Thanks to some creative thinking on the part of entrepreneurs around the world, worn down tire tread isn’t the end of a rubber tire’s life cycle.

 First implemented as padding on a handful of playgrounds, today, the use of rubber mulch has spread to an incredible degree.
-The many benefits of rubber mulch have caused a surge in popularity since its creation – evolving from the use of old tires in schoolyards in the 1960’s.
+The many benefits of recycled rubber mulch have caused a surge in popularity since its creation – evolving from the use of old tires in schoolyards in the 1960’s.
 Rubber mulch is now keeping kids, yards, and businesses safe from harm, and doing so better than it’s wood alternative.

 From here, colors are added to create different styles, and then the final product is packaged for individual and commercial use.
 Depending on the needs of the consumer, additional processing for size or colors may be required for specific projects in city parks, landscaping projects, and commercial designs.